lgatto/TeachingMaterial/ident/README.md

 ## Setting filters

-MS2 fiters are handled by a special `MSnIDFilter` class objects, where individual filters are set by name (that is present in `names(msnid)`) and comparison operator (>, <, = , ...)  defining if we should retain hits with higher or lower given the threshold and finally the
+MS2 filters are handled by a special `MSnIDFilter` class objects, where individual filters are set by name (that is present in `names(msnid)`) and comparison operator (>, <, = , ...)  defining if we should retain hits with higher or lower given the threshold and finally the